alexLipnik1/reactNative-production/readme.md

 hello and welcome to my first app!

 # How to use
-## Table of Contents
-1) you need to make sure that the developer option on your phone is working, and installing apps with USB is allowed.
+1. you need to make sure that the developer option on your phone is working, and installing apps with USB is allowed.

-2) run those commands in your terminal:
+2. run those commands in your terminal:
 ```
  npm install
  react-native run-android